Cybersecurity glossary

 Hypervisor

 A hypervisor is what makes virtualization technology possible.
-A hypervisor is a layer of software that allows a host machine to host multiple virtual machines.
 Let's look at the definition of virtualization to get a clearer understanding of what hypervisors do.

 Kubernetes Security